Me & My Katamari: Story

 The King of All Cosmos and the Royal Family decide to take some time off from their celestial construction and travel to Earth for a well-earned (for the Prince at least) tropical summer vacation on their own sunny island.
-Unfortunately, the King's over-exuberance creates a tsunami that strikes and devastates nearby Paradise Commonwealth Island.
+The King's over-exuberance, however, creates a tsunami that strikes and devastates nearby Paradise Commonwealth Island.
 One of the residents, a turtle, washes ashore next to the Royal Family and tells them his tale.
 The King then decides to make new islands for the animals of the Commonwealth with several katamari.
 Similar to the previous Katamari titles, the King sends the Prince to the Sunflower Continent, which is full of the paraphernalia used to create new landmasses.

 Reception

 Me & My Katamari was met with positive reception upon release.
 GameRankings gave it a score of 76.31%, while Metacritic gave it 75 out of 100.
 By the end of 2006, the game had sold over 82,000 copies in Japan.
 The colourful graphics, dialogue and soundtrack were primarily praised.